-Bill Issel is Professor of History Emeritus at San Francisco State University and a Visiting Professor of History at Mills College.
+Bill Issel is Professor of History Emeritus at San Francisco State University.
 He attended public and parochial schools in San Francisco and began his history work as a student in the honors program of the University of California, Berkeley, History Department before transferring to San Francisco State College, where he earned B.A. and M.A. degrees in American History.
 He joined the doctoral program at University of Pittsburgh where he focused on American labor history and political history, then moved to the University of Pennsylvania where he studied American literature, cultural anthropology and political sociology, earning A.M. and Ph.D. degrees in American Civilization.
 He is a member of Phi Beta Kappa.

 He has lectured extensively to academic and general audiences in the U.S. and in England and Europe; most recently a plenary lecture at the tenth annual conference of the Hungarian Association of American Studies in Budapest in May 2014.
 He has also done considerable public history consulting work, including serving as the guest curator for the San Francisco political history exhibit that marked the 1996 opening of the New Main Public Library in the Civic Center and the advisory boards of historical documentaries, including Neighborhoods of San Francisco: The Fillmore (2001) and American Jerusalem: Jews and the Making of San Francisco (2013).

 Issel is married, the father of five adult children, and he has four grandchildren.
 He lives in Berkeley.